harryho/flat-api/README.rst

 - **Json flat file database** Pseu-Server uses PseuDB_ to manage the Json flat file database.
 PseuServer is a document oriented database.

-- **Zero coding to setup Restful API** Pseu-Sever is removed in PseuServer.
-User needs to create a table first before inserting any data.
+- **Zero coding to setup Restful API** Pseu-Sever is designed to use without coding.
+You just need one config to setup all endpoints you need, then you can use it immediately.

 User guide